PGIM Global High Yield Fund, Inc (NYSE:GHY) Plans Monthly Dividend of $0.11

-PGIM Global High Yield Fund, Inc (NYSE:GHY) declared a monthly dividend on Tuesday, March 2nd, Wall Street Journal reports.
-Shareholders of record on Friday, April 16th will be given a dividend of 0.105 per share on Friday, April 30th.
-This represents a $1.26 annualized dividend and a yield of 8.43%.
-The ex-dividend date of this dividend is Thursday, April 15th.
+PGIM Global High Yield Fund, Inc (NYSE:GHY) announced a monthly dividend on Wednesday, March 3rd, Wall Street Journal reports.
+Investors of record on Friday, May 14th will be paid a dividend of 0.105 per share on Friday, May 28th.
+This represents a $1.26 dividend on an annualized basis and a yield of 8.48%.
+The ex-dividend date is Thursday, May 13th.

 Receive News & Ratings for PGIM Global High Yield Fund Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for PGIM Global High Yield Fund and related companies with MarketBeat.com's FREE daily email newsletter.